Hoagie Roll Recipe

 Omit this step if using instant yeast and just add it as-is in step 2 where it calls for the yeast mixture.

-Knead by hand: add all ingredients, together with the yeast mixture except for the butter to a large bowl and stir with a spoon to slightly bring everything together.
-Then, knead with your hands for about 15-20 minutes or until the dough is tacky to touch and is very stretchy.
+Knead by hand: add all ingredients together with the yeast mixture except for the butter to a large bowl and stir with a spoon to slightly bring everything together.
+Then, knead with your hands for about 15-20 minutes or until the dough is tacky to touch and is very stretchy when pulling a small piece into a pane.
 Add room temperature butter and knead until it's fully incorporated.

 Omit this step if you'd like to make the Quick Hoagie Rolls

-Proof: Transfer the dough to a well-oiled bowl, cover with a tea towel and allow to proof until doubled in size in a warm (not higher than 100F°), draft-free place (~45 min - 1 hour).
+Proof: Transfer the dough to a well-oiled bowl, cover with a tea towel and allow to proof until doubled in size in a warm (85° to 100F°), draft-free place, ~45 min - 1 ½ hours.

 If you have a proofing option on your oven, use it.